ilpersi/BHBot/README.md

 * persuade any familiar that offers himself

 Bot will also try to watch any ad offer in the main screen and claim reward.
-Note that as of  september 2017, the ad system has been reworked and bot is not able to claim al types of ads anymore.
+Note that as of  september 2017, the ad system has been reworked and bot is not able to claim all types of ads anymore.
 On failure, it will restart however.

 It will also claim daily reward and all week rewards automatically (for PvP, GvG and other types of events).
 It will handle maintenance/update dialogs, "Are you still here?" dialog, and pretty much any other dialog (adding new dialog handlers is also very easy).